Fade and Flare - An Inuyasha Fanfic by Pink

 B-Pass, Pop Beat: These are both popular music magazines in Japan.
 B-Pass not only showcases pop acts, but some rock and hip hop as well.
 Pop Beat is closer to its namesake and features mostly pop acts.

 Music Station, Hey!
 Hey!
 Hey!
-Music Champ, Pop Jam: These are all music shows in Japan that feature and interview one or several artists at a time to perform their hit singles at the moment, usually in front of a live studio audience.
+Music Champ, Pop Jam: These are/were all music shows in Japan that feature and interview one or several artists at a time to perform their hit singles at the moment, usually in front of a live studio audience.

 Glico: Japanese snackmaking company.
 Among their products are Pocky (the name that most people would recognize, right?
 XD), Pretz, and Kiss Mint Gum.